Most goal systems work for one ambition. They fall apart when you need balance.

 Act Small is the second component of the BSQ framework.
 Act Small converts a distant vision into a sequence of measurable milestone subgoals, each one serving as a checkpoint that builds self-efficacy and strategic thinking along the way.

 The “Act Small” component is where BSQ connects to decades of goal decomposition research.
 Locke and Latham found that performance errors on complex tasks are often caused by deficient decomposition of distal goals into proximal subgoals [1].
-Across nearly 400 studies and over 88 task types, breaking big goals into smaller checkpoints consistently produced wins that build confidence and momentum.
+Across their broader research program covering more than 40,000 participants in nearly 400 laboratory and field studies on over 88 task types [1], breaking big goals into smaller checkpoints consistently produced wins that build confidence and momentum.

 This also connects to the psychology of chunking.
 Research published by Gobet and colleagues in Trends in Cognitive Sciences shows that grouping individual actions into manageable units frees up mental resources, which then become available for problem-solving and adaptation [6].
 Your milestones are cognitive chunks.
 They make the big goal feel less overwhelming.